 As of December 31, 2012, our principal customers included two clinical laboratory distributors, Cardinal Health and Fisher Healthcare, that distribute our PIFA Heparin/PF4 Rapid Assays in the United States.
 Effective May 1, 2007 we entered into a distribution agreement (as subsequently amended, the "Cardinal Health Agreement") with Cardinal Health 200, Inc. ("Cardinal Health").
 The Cardinal Health Agreement grants Cardinal Health the non-exclusive right to distribute PIFA Herapin/PF4 Rapid Assays.
 Pricing terms for each product are included in the Cardinal Agreement and vary depending on product and volume of the order.
-The Cardinal Health Agreement automatically renews for successive twelve month unless either party (a) upon 30 days written notice if either party commits or suffers any act of bankruptcy or insolvency, or fails to cure any material breach of the provisions of the agreement with in 30 days after written notice of such breach, or (b) upon 90 days written notice with or without cause.
+The Cardinal Health Agreement automatically renews for successive twelve month unless either party (a) upon 30 days written notice if either party commits or suffers any act of bankruptcy or insolvency, or fails to cure any material breach of the provisions of the agreement within 30 days after written notice of such breach, or (b) upon 90 days written notice with or without cause.
 On June 15, 2010 we entered into a distribution agreement with Fisher Healthcare, a Division of Fisher Scientific Company L.L.C. (as subsequently amended, the "Fisher Agreement").
 The Fisher Agreement grants non-exclusive rights for Fisher Healthcare to distribute PIFA Heparin/PF4 Rapid Assays, Heparin/PF4 serum panels, and BreathScan disposable breath alcohol detectors in the United States.
-Under the Fisher Agreement was June 15, 2010 through May 31, 2012 and included initial princing terms for each product that varied depending on the product; however, ABI is able to submit pricing increases on an annual basis.
+Under the Fisher Agreement we are required to fill all orders placed by Fisher Healthcare and do not have the right to decline such orders.
+The initial term of the agreement was June 15, 2010 through May 31, 2012 and included initial pricing terms for each product that varied depending on the product; however, ABI is able to submit pricing increases on an annual basis.
 The Fisher Agreement automatically renews for successive twelve month periods at Fisher Healthcare's option in its sole discretion.
 There are no minimum purchase requirements under the Cardinal Health Agreement or Fisher Agreement.
 All products sold to Cardinal Health and Fisher Healthcare must be purchased in ABI-designated case quantities, but there are no annual minimum purchase requirements under either of the agreements.